propublica/Capitol-Words/source/index.md

-# Capitol Words API

 This documentation is for Version 1 of the Capitol Words API.
 Version 1 is currently the only version, and is actively maintained.

 ## Getting started